pytha-3d-cad/pytha-lua-api/samples/Readme.md

 - Game of Life

   This is a fun little sample that runs J. H. Conway's Game of Life inside PYTHA.
 The fields are represented by cubes.

+- Menger Sponge

+  This sample creates a [Menger Sponge](https://en.wikipedia.org/wiki/Menger_sponge) of arbitrary size and level.